cs1302uga/cs1302-tutorials/visibility/visibility.rst

 2. write your own code that illustrates a similar visibility scenario.

-We encourage you to make Piazza posts about your examples, ask questions, and help others to understand the important details of visibility.
+We encourage you to make Piazza posts about your examples, ask questions, and help others to understand the important details of visibility.p

 Private Visibility
 ******************

 Instead of saying that something has private visibility, we usually just say that it's private.
-In Java, top-level declarations (e.g., classes and interfaces) are not allowed to be private.
-However, any member-level declaration [1]_, including those that are static, are allowed to be private in Java.
-Private members are considered the least visible; they are only visible from lines of code that are written within the same class, and they are not visible from any other location.
-In Java, the ``private`` modifer keyword must be used in a member's declaration for it to be treated as private.
-In UML, the ``-`` symbol is used just before a member's identifier to illustrate that it's private.
+In Java, top-level [1]_ and local-level [3]_ declarations not allowed to be private; however, any member-level declaration [2]_ is allowed to be private.
+Private members are considered the least visible;
+they are only visible from lines of code that are written within the same class, and they are not visible from any other location.

-..
-[1] The **members** of a class are its constructors, methods, variables,
-       and constants.
-Members can be static or non-static (instance).
+* In Java, the ``private`` modifier must be included in a declararion for it to be treated as private by the compiler.
+* In UML, the ``-`` symbol is used just before a member's identifier to illustrate that it's private.
+* The ``javadoc`` program does not include private declarations in a documentation website by default; however, they can be included (along with all applicable declarations that are more visible than private) by including ``-private`` as a command-line argument to the ``javadoc`` command.

 Example 1
 =========